Street Fighter 6: What Is Burnout & How To Survive

 These tricks have absolutely worked for me.
 Incorporate these and you will be SF6 Burnout proof, well Kind of!
 Playing aggressively while in a SF6 burnout state in Street Fighter 6 is a risky strategy, but it can pay off if executed correctly.
 Here’s how you might approach it:

-• Pressure Play: Maintain pressure on your opponent.
-Use quick, safe moves to keep your opponent on their back foot and to limit their opportunities for attacking.
+• Pressure Play: Maintain pressure on your opponent with quick, safe moves to keep them on their back foot and limit their attacking options.

-• Mix-Ups: To keep your opponent guessing, mix up your attack patterns.
-Throw in some grabs, use both high and low attacks, and vary your approach to keep your opponent on their toes.
+• Mix-Ups: Keep your opponent guessing by mixing up your attack patterns.
+Use grabs, high and low attacks, and varied approaches to keep them off balance.

-• Frame Advantage: Knowing the frame data for your character’s moves is crucial in aggressive play.
-Use moves that give you a frame advantage to maintain pressure and create opportunities for follow-up attacks.
+• Frame Advantage: Utilize moves with frame advantage to maintain pressure and create opportunities for follow-up attacks.

-• Corner Control: Try to maneuver your opponent into a corner.
-This limits their movement options and allows them to maintain offensive pressure.
+• Corner Control: Maneuver your opponent into a corner to limit their movement options and maintain offensive pressure.

-• Surprise Attacks: Catch your opponent off-guard with unexpected moves.
-This can help you break through their defenses and give you the upper hand.
+• Surprise Attacks: Catch your opponent off-guard with unexpected moves to break through their defenses.

-• Chip Damage: If your opponent is playing defensively, you can use special moves to deal chip damage even when they’re blocking.
+• Chip Damage: Use special moves to deal chip damage even when your opponent is blocking, especially if they’re playing defensively.

 1. Stay Grounded